sccn/EEG-BIDS/README.md

 ![pop_importbids.m interface](pop_importbids.png)

+Raw raw EEG data file often has events.
+However, BIDS also define events in dedicated event files.
+Sometimes the BIDS event files contain more information than the raw EEG data file.
+In that case, users may choose to overwrite raw EEG data events with the event information contained in the BIDS event files.

+Similarly raw EEG data files often define channel labels.
+However, BIDS also define channel labels and channel locations in dedicated event files.
+By pressing the second checkbox, users may choose to use the channel label and location information contained in the BIDS channel definition files.

+Finally, user may select an output folder for storing their EEGLAB STUDY.
+If a folder is not selected, EEGLAB will store STUDY files ''in place'' which means in the BIDS folder structure - resulting in the BIDS folder becoming non-BIDS compliant and failing to pass BIDS validation because of the additional EEGLAB files.

 # Version history

 v1.0 - initial version

 v2.0 - add support for external channel location and fix minor bugs

+v3.0 - better export for multiple runs and allowing importing BIDS folder with multiple runs